Dinghy sailing

 Learn To Sail – Dinghies

 A dinghy is generally sailed by one or two people and the boat usually ranges from 6 feet to 18 feet long.
+A dinghy requires the weight of the skipper/crew to keep the boat upright and prevent it from capsizing but it is easy to recover.

 • Level 1: New sailors will learn how set up (rig) a sailboat, how to leave and return from a dock and perform.
 Developing wind awareness and basic sailing maneuvers such as tacking, gybing and sailing reach to reach.
 Sailors also learn basic sail trim and skills such as capsize recovery and towing.